zerosansan/fg2020_abaw/README.md

 * tensorflow-gpu

 ## Acknowledgment
 The model used here is exactly based on [mayurmadnani](https://github.com/mayurmadnani/fer/blob/master/FER_CNN.ipynb)'s work.
+There are plans to extend his work by adding an landmark-net to take facial landmark information into consideration for improved expression recognition accuracy.